Transvelo/docs/gitbook/electro/setup/computers_&_accessories_megamenu_item.md

 # Computers & Accessories Megamenu Item

 1. Navigate to Static Content > Add New.
-2. Give it a title, lets say "Computers & Accessories Megamenu Item".
+2. Give it a title, lets say "**Computers & Accessories Megamenu Item**".
 The title is not used anywhere in displaying the menu.
 3. Click on Backend Editor.
 It will display Visual Composer Backend Editor.
 We will use this back end editor to build our Computers & Accessories Megamenu Item.
-4. Computers & Accessories Megamenu Item has 2 rows.
+4. **Computers & Accessories Megamenu** Item has 2 rows.

 ## Row 1